-When people & projects compete for your time:

-Works in blocks of time with a single goal

-Employ self-discipline & focus

-Avoid chronic reaction syndrome

-Avoid Distractions of Doom
+When people & projects compete for your time: Works in blocks of time with a single goal Employ self-discipline & focus Avoid chronic reaction syndrome Avoid Distractions of Doom

-The only moment for action or omission

-A concept map for the next three hours

 Backup systems for the small firm

 Backup your data either to a safe, encrypted external hard drive, and/or

 Backblaze Carbonite or similar service.

 To be really safe, clone your hard drive.

 Glyph are best.

 Get a backup for yourself; avoid DC App.
-R. XI, Section 15(a); comply with R. 1.3, Comment 5 from PMAS@DCBar.org
+R. XI, Section 15(a); comply with R. 1.3, Comment 5 Use Being Prepared - see the eManual Ask for the Agreement for Emergency Backup Services from PMAS@DCBar.org